The teacher's home visit: everything you need to know

 If your child is soon due to start Reception or P1 at a state primary school, you may find you get a letter about arranging a home visit from their teacher.

-Although it’s not compulsory, many state schools have adopted a home-visit policy – because it’s a useful way to help your child’s teacher get to know your child – and you.
-And it’s also a good opportunity to exchange information, away from all the hustle and bustle of the school playground.
+It's standard practice for state schools to have some kind of 'meet the teacher' session before your child starts school and, until fairly recently, this took place at the school itself.
+But many schools have now adopted a video-meet or home-visit policy instead – because it's a more useful way to help your child's teacher get to know your child and you.
+And it's also a good opportunity to exchange information one-to-one, away from all the hustle and bustle of the school playground.

 When do the teacher home visits take place?